Skip to main content Skip to secondary navigation

 What is Academic Support?
 Academic support often are programs and strategies utilized to increase academic achievements of students, particularly for students who may be at risk.

-FLI Study Nights are back!
-Hosted every Monday from 8pm-10pm, stop by to meet with Math/Chem/Physics tutors and other students to study for your classes.
-These office hours will be held virtually until April 18th.
-To access the zoom link for the study nights, you must be logged into your Stanford email.
+• FLI Study Nights - FLI Study Nights are back!
+Hosted every Wednesday from 8 p.m. - 10 p.m., stop by to meet with Math/Chem/Physics tutors and other students to study for your classes.
+These office hours will be held in-person at the FLI Center (Old Union, Suite 200).

 The FLI Student Success Center is here to support you.
 We recognize that financial resources are essential to many FLI students.
 Find more information about our eligibility criteria and the resources we offer here.